BRIP1 Mutation clinical trials at UCSF

 This research study is for patients with metastatic breast cancer. - Metastatic means that the cancer has spread beyond the breast.
 In addition, through genetic testing of the blood or tumor, an altered gene has been found that suggests the tumor may not be able to repair its genetic material (DNA) when it becomes damaged. - This aspect of the cancer may cause it to be more sensitive - that is, more effectively killed by certain types of drugs such as the study agent being evaluated in this trial, Olaparib. - Olaparib is a type of drug known as a PARP inhibitor.
 Some types of breast cancer and ovarian cancer share some basic features that make them sensitive to similar treatments.
 Information from those other research studies suggests that this drug may help to treat metastatic breast cancer. - This study will evaluate whether olaparib is effective in breast cancer patients whose tumor has a mutation in one of the other genes that function with BRCA1 and BRCA2 to repair damaged DNA .This mutation may have been inherited from a parent, or may have developed only in the tumor. - This study will also evaluate whether olaparib is effective in breast cancer patients whose tumor has a mutation in BRCA1 or BRCA2 that was acquired by the tumor, but not inherited.

 San Francisco, California and other locations

-Our lead scientists for BRIP1 Mutation medical studies include Michelle Melisko.
+Our lead scientists for BRIP1 Mutation research studies include Michelle Melisko.